wearetriple/dotnet-defaults/Patterns/LayeredProject.md

 - An API always has its own Request- and ResponseModels.
 These models describe the exact shape of requests it expects and responses it generates.
   - `UpdateUserRequestModel`, `UserDetailsResponseModel`
+  - These models can be put in a shared contracts library so they can be used by consumers.
 - The Common projects contains domain objects, commands, responses, and other types which facilitate communication between parts of the application.
   - `AddUserCommand`, `UserDetails`